 mamM CTD gene (UniProt Q6NE57 residues 215-318) was previously cloned into pET28a(+) vector (Novagen, Merck Biosciences, Germany) (32).
 MamM CTD was expressed and purified as previously described for MamM CTD M250L mutant (20, 32).
-The C267S mutation for PELDOR studies was applied to the pET28a-MamM-CTD vector, expressed and purified as previously described (21).
+The C267S mutation for PELDOR studies was applied to the pET28a-MamM CTD vector, expressed, and purified as previously described (21).
 For all experiments, protein concentration was determined by measuring protein absorption at 280 nm.

-Crystallisation and structure determination
+Crystallization and structure determination

-20 mg mL-1 purified MamM CTD in buffer containing 10 mM Tris pH 8.0, 150 mM NaCl, 5 mM β -mercaptoethanol, and either 3.375 mM CuSO4 (Cu2+-bound structure), 3.375 mM CdCl2 (Cd2+-bound structure) or 3.375 mM NiCl2 (Ni2+bound structure), was crystallised using the vapor diffusion method at 293 K (0.3 μ L protein with 0.3 μ L reservoir solution for all protein-metal pairs).
+20 mg ml-1 purified MamM CTD in buffer containing 10 mM Tris, pH 8.0, 150 mM NaCl, 5 mM β -mercaptoethanol, and either 3.375 mM CuSO4 (Cu2+-bound structure), 3.375 mM

+CdCl2 (Cd2+-bound structure), or 3.375 mM NiCl2 (Ni2+bound structure) was crystallized using the vapor diffusion method at 293 K (0.3 μ l of protein with 0.3 μ l of reservoir solution for all protein-metal pairs).
 Crystals were harvested with or without treatment of cryo-agent and flash-frozen in liquid nitrogen.
-Data collection was performed on a single crystal at a temperature of 100 K. All cryo conditions, data collection details, data reduction and scaling, phasing and refinement details are given in Tables S1-S3.
+Data collection was performed on a single crystal at 100 K. All cryo conditions, data collection details, data reduction, and scaling, phasing, and refinement details are given in Tables S1-S3 (37-43).